Robert Bell (physician)

-Robert Bell FRFPS (6 January 1845 – 21 January 1926) was an English physician and medical writer.
+Robert Bell FRFPS (6 January 1845 – 20 January 1926) was an English physician and medical writer.
 He specialised in gynaecology and oncology and was vice-president of the International Cancer Research Society.
-He was also a naturopath and published several books on cancer and other diseases.
-Bell was an advocate for alternative cancer treatments, including raw foodism, fruitarianism, and vegetarianism.
-In 1912, he was accused in the British Medical Journal of quackery.
-He successfully sued them for libel and was awarded £2000 damages.
+Bell was also associated with naturopathy and published books on cancer and other diseases.
+He advocated alternative cancer treatments, including raw foodism, fruitarianism, and vegetarianism.
+In 1912, the British Medical Journal accused him of quackery.
+Bell sued for libel and was awarded £2000 in damages.

 Biography

 Early life and education

 Bell was born in Alnwick, Northumberland, on 6 January 1845.
 His parents were Scottish and his father was a tanner.

 Bell was educated at Alnwick Grammar School.
 At the age of 15, he was apprenticed to a local medical practitioner.
-He went on to study for a M.B. and M.D. at the University of Glasgow.
+He later studied for a M.B. and M.D. at the University of Glasgow.
 He also studied in Paris.

-During his time at university, studied under highly esteemed individuals, including Lord Kelvin and Joseph Lister.
-As he transitioned to clinical practice, he took on the role of a dresser in one of Lister's wards.
+At university, Bell studied under Lord Kelvin and Joseph Lister.
+During his clinical training, he worked as a dresser in one of Lister's wards.

 Medical career

 Early career in Glasgow

-Bell started practicing medicine in Glasgow in 1868.
-In 1870 he was elected a Fellow of the Faculty of Physicians and Surgeons, Glasgow, and was also a Licentiate of the Royal College of Surgeons, Edinburgh.
+Bell began practising medicine in Glasgow in 1868.
+In 1870, he was elected a Fellow of the Faculty of Physicians and Surgeons, Glasgow.
+He was also a Licentiate of the Royal College of Surgeons, Edinburgh.

-In 1876, he founded the Glasgow Hospital for Diseases Peculiar to Women (later the Glasgow Hospital for Women).
+In 1876, Bell founded the Glasgow Hospital for Diseases Peculiar to Women, later the Glasgow Hospital for Women.
 He worked there for 21 years as a senior physician.

-In the 1870s, Dr. Bell gained recognition for pioneering a new technique for treating diphtheria and creating a method to address smallpox that prevented the occurrence of secondary fever.
-By the 1880s, he identified a link between constipation and illness, coining the term "autotoxemia" to describe the absorption of toxins into the bloodstream.
+Vance Ferrell wrote that, in the 1870s, Bell developed a treatment for diphtheria and a method for treating smallpox that was intended to prevent secondary fever.
+Ferrell also wrote that, by the 1880s, Bell had linked constipation with illness and used the term "autotoxemia" for the absorption of toxins into the bloodstream.

-Alternate cancer treatment advocacy
+Alternative cancer treatment advocacy

 Bell moved to London in 1904.

-In 1909, he declined an offer of a baronetcy from King Edward VII, who had a strong interest in the problem of cancer and who had read one of Bell's books on the subject.
+In 1909, Bell declined an offer of a baronetcy from King Edward VII, who had read one of Bell's books on cancer and had an interest in the subject.
 In the same year, Bell gave a speech on the benefits of a fruitarian diet at the newly opened international headquarters of the Order of the Golden Age in London.
-He also served as a council member of the Order and as vice president of the International Cancer Research Society.
+He was also a council member of the Order and vice-president of the International Cancer Research Society.

 From 1910, Bell led cancer research at Battersea Anti-Vivisection Hospital.
-He worked there to publicise his view that surgical treatment for cancer was unnecessary and that cancer was preventable by dietetic and hygienic measures.
-He recommended his cancer patients fresh air and a vegetarian diet of uncooked vegetables and fruit, nuts, and dairy products.
+He used the hospital to promote his view that surgical treatment for cancer was unnecessary and that cancer could be prevented through dietetic and hygienic measures.
+He recommended fresh air and a vegetarian diet of uncooked vegetables and fruit, nuts, and dairy products to his cancer patients.